Recycling & Trash

 What is Yard Waste?

 In Harrisonville, we take pride in our yards and lawns and often put in a lot of hard work to keep them as we like.
 The resulting grass clippings, pulled weeds or vines, garden refuse, small branch trimmings and fallen leaves are considered a separate category called Yard Waste, and the preparation is a little different from household waste.
-Place clippings, leaves or other small plant material in biodegradable paper bags or in a separate container that is plainly marked Yard Waste or YW.
+Place clippings, leaves or other small plant material in biodegradable paper bags.
 Brush or tree trimmings must be cut into lengths no longer than 4 feet and securely tied in bundles weighing no more than 50 pounds Set everything out on your regular collection day.
 You may wish to place it on the opposite side of your driveway from the regular carts.
 Yard waste will be collected on the same day as household trash, but not necessarily by the same truck or at the same time.
-(Please note: rock, dirt and concrete do not qualify as yard waste and will not be accepted or picked up by MWS.)
+(Please note: rock, dirt and concrete do not qualify as yard waste and will not be accepted or picked up by GFL.)

-The smaller 64-gallon cart with the blue lid is designated for recyclables.
-Recycling is encouraged but not mandatory, and if you do not wish to participate call Municipal Waste Services at 816-406-9700 and they will pick up the cart.
+The smaller 65-gallon cart with the black lid is designated for recyclables.
+Recycling is encouraged but not mandatory, and if you do not wish to participate call Green For Life at 816-380-5595 and they will pick up the cart.
 Please do not use the recycling cart for excess household trash or yard waste.

 Recycling is not difficult and your participation will make a difference in reducing the waste stream that goes into area landfills.
 Acceptable items to recycle are: